pojntfx/networked-linux-memsync/docs/notes.md

    1. Summary of findings and optimal solutions for specific use cases
    2. Discussion of minimum acceptable downtime
    3. Future recommendations for research and improvements

+## Story

+- Introduction: How does memory in Linux work?
+Paging, swap etc.
+- An introduction to mmap and how we can use it to map a file into memory/a byte slice, the role of `msync`
+- Implementing push-based memory sync by tracking changes to a `mmap`ed slice with polled hashing of individual chunks, why we can't use `inotify`, and the CPU-bound limitations of this approach
+- Implementing pull-based memory sync with `userfaultfd`; and implementation and throughput limitations
+- Implementing push-pull based memory sync with a FUSE; limitations and complexity (citing STFS)
+- Implementing push-pull based memory sync with NBD; implementation of go-nbd
+- Using NBD directly as a mount-based sync system with the direct mount API; limitations with latency etc., and improvements with background pulls and pushes, different backends etc., the mount wire protocol, pull heuristics
+- Taking inspiration from VM live migration and adding a migration system for memory sync, two-phase commit, the sync wire protocol, minimum acceptable downtime as the metric to optimize for
+- Use cases, case studies and comparison of approaches, finding the one that is right for each one, and showing an implementation for each, benchmarks, performance tuning
+- Conclusion with a summary of the different approaches, further research recommendations

+## Revised Structure

+1. Introduction
+2. Synchronization Strategies
+3. Case Studies
+4. Conclusion